Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 The number of tasks equals 3200 X N. Task walltime is influnced by interval and by sample size, so the inputs list is ordered by both interval walltime and by sample size to try and increase CPU efficiency.
 To do this, the "3200_intervals_taskTimeSorted.list" produced during the initial round of variant calling for Germline-ShortV pipeline is used, as is the input BAM sizes.

 Check that the path to this time sorted list is correct in `bsv-R1-S15_hc_make_input.sh`, and that the syntax for collecting samples by size is correct for this dataset (eg, if there is a '.' character used in the sample IDs, this syntax will need to be adjusted).
-Also edit the 'round' variable, then run:
+Then run:

 ```{bash HC make input}
 bash bsv-R1-S15_hc_make_input.sh
 ```

-Edit the 'round' and 'ref' variables in `bsv-R1-S15_hc.sh`.

-Edit PBS directives (project, lstorage) and 'round' varaible in `bsv-R1-S15_hc_run_parallel.pbs` then run:
+Then run:

 ```{bash HC run}